It Can Take Decades

 This is an image that I’ve been trying to get for over two decades.

-The picture above shows a couple of wetland habitats.
+The picture shows a couple of wetland habitats.
 The area nearest the camera is the seep of a habitat known as a fen.
 As the name suggests, the seep is where water seeps from the gravel hill located behind the camera.
 (You can see a similar hill in the far distance.)
 This is a hanging fen because the seep is backed up against a hill.